jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

         .ooRexxShell~trapLostDigits = .false
         .ooRexxShell~trapNoMethod = .true
         .ooRexxShell~trapNoString = .true
-        .ooRexxShell~trapNoValue = .false -- Allow to use uninitialized variables when interpreting the command line .ooRexxShell~trapSyntax = .false -- ooRexxShell will be interrupted at the first syntax error
+        .ooRexxShell~trapNoValue = .true -- raise an error when using an uninitialized variable .ooRexxShell~trapSyntax = .false -- ooRexxShell will be interrupted at the first syntax error

         -- Select the UTF-8 code page (Windows only) "chcp 65001"

         -- Load a package
+        -- if silentLoaded is false then a message is displayed when the package has been loaded successfully.
-        -- if silent is false then a message is displayed when the package can't be loaded.
+        -- if silentNotLoaded is false then a message is displayed when the package can't be loaded.
-        -- if reportError is true then the loading error is displayed. hasLoadedMyPackage = loadPackage("full path or relative path of MyPackage.cls", /*silent*/ .false, /*reportError*/ .false)
+        -- if reportError is true then the loading error is displayed. hasLoadedMyPackage = loadPackage("full path or relative path of MyPackage.cls", /*silentLoaded*/ .false, /*silentNotLoaded*/ .false, /*reportError*/ .false)

         -- Load a native library
         hasLoadedMyLibrary = loadLibrary("full path or relative path of MyLibrary"